RyanHUNGry/league-of-legends-modeling/README.md

-# League of Legends Modeling - Predicting the vector before the end of the game
+# League of Legends Modeling - Predicting the victor before the end of the game
 ### Creator: Ryan Hung
 ---
 ## Framing the Problem: